buddhist-uni/buddhist-uni.github.io/_courses/form.md

 [CBT] Th.95 - Ratana Sutta
 {:.mb-0}
-- This sutta in praise of faith in the triple gem is often chanted in Theravāda countries as a magical blessing.
+- This sutta in praise of faith in the Triple Gem is often chanted in Theravāda countries as a (somewhat magical) blessing.

 #### Cintita Chapter 7: Negotiating the Dharma